UFESL/simple-tasks/rsa.md

-Use any of your preferred programming language with a suitable crypto library and decrypt the cypher text using the **private key** constructed from given components and obtain the plain text message (`m`) in hex encoding.
+Use your preferred programming language with a suitable crypto library and decrypt the cipher text using the **private key** constructed from given components and obtain the plain text message (`m`) in hex encoding.

 `m = # you find this out`